ethberlin-hackathon/ETHBerlin-Teambuilding/RemixHackathon.md

 https://github.com/ethereum/remixd
  - remixd (accessing local files from remix IDE)

-`remix.ethereum.org` host remix IDE web application, used to write, analyze, test and debug Ethereum smart contracts.
+`https://remix.ethereum.org` host remix IDE web application, used to write, analyze, test and debug Ethereum smart contracts.

-We have recently published an update that provide a way to develop external plugin.
+We have recently published an update that provides a way to develop external plugin.

 The purpose of this hackathon is to build plugins for Remix.